Isaac-Svi/react-express-starter/README.md

     git clone https://github.com/Isaac-Svi/react-express-starter.git

+Rename the project folder to a name of your choice.

-Then install the dependencies:
+Then install the dependencies, first cd into the project folder.

+Then run the following code:

     npm i && cd client && npm i

-Rename the project folder to the folder of your choice.

 Finally, just run the following code to get started: